Lily Drinkwell: Relapse and love triangle

 A shocked Romeo hides the new relationship from Prince and the latter tries to celebrate his wedding anniversary with Lily, leaving Lily to make a "big decision" about who she wants to be with, and she considers getting back together with Prince.
-When Prince finds out about Romeo and Lily's relationship, he has a "dramatic showdown" with his former best friend and Prince even punches Romeo.
+Lily is "plunged into turmoil" due to Prince's return.
+When Prince later finds out about Romeo and Lily's relationship, he has a "dramatic showdown" with his former best friend and Prince even punches Romeo.
 Thompson-Dwyer explained that Prince would be very angry and not think straight when he finds out, going "absolutely crazy" and running around "wildly".
 McQueen also revealed, "Prince is absolutely heartbroken when he finds out about the affair, especially because Romeo was once his best mate.
 He literally wants to kill him.
 You don't want to see Prince when he's angry".
 Discussing Prince's return, McQueen revealed that Lily is "frustrated and heartbroken" that Prince disappeared and that she wishes he had answered all of her calls "when she needed him the most".
 However, she added that Lily still loves Prince and does not want him to be hurt when he finds out about Romeo.
 McQueen revealed that Lily is struggling with Prince's return due to the fact that things are "on track" with Romeo, and she is "overwhelmed" by Prince's attempt to win her back.
 Regarding Lily's dilemma, McQueen opined, "I think that Romeo is the fantasy and Prince is the reality.
 Even though I'm a massive Prily fan, I think right now Romeo is the one who makes her the happiest and she has more of a connection with.
 They both love making each other smile by citing poetry and I feel like they both understand each other's dark thoughts".